brokyo/seeker_ii/docs/roadmap.md

 - [] Transforms should update x/y positions
 - [] REC button pulsing and play button illumination are LLM generated without review.
 Take a close look.
 - [] Catch MIDI events (rather than grid) in `motif_recorder`
+- [] Review keyboard region in `grid_ii.lua`.
+Everything else has been refactored into region components.
+Didn't do keyboard due to potential dependencies.

 ### Bugs